 If you wonder what the adult squash vine borer is, here is what the adult moth looks like.

 Using synthetic pesticides can harm your plants.
-They may make curious kids and pets sick.
+And they may make curious kids and pets sick.
 Those chemical poisons eventually leak down into the soil.

 Many responsible gardeners like you and me turn to a natural squash vine borer treatment instead of chemicals for these reasons.
 Here are a few pesticide-free solutions to your problem.